daisynyj/DataIntensive/project0.md

 http://altibase.com/in-memory-database-hybrid-products/hdbtm-hybrid-dbms/

 Altibase XDB
-It is the world°Øs fastest In-Memory only database with direct attach mode (DCI mode) to eliminate overhead.
+It is the world‚Äôs fastest In-Memory only database with direct attach mode (DCI mode) to eliminate overhead.
 Another advantage of it is the unmatched product maturity and long history of enterprise experience.
 It has rich set of tools and utilities and supported several operating systems.
 Reference:
 http://altibase.com/in-memory-database-hybrid-products/xdb/#toggle-id-2

 Altiscale
 This company developed a purpose-built, petabyte-scale infrastructure delivering Apache Hadoop as a cloud service.
-Altiscale°Øs optimized solution is faster, more reliable, easier to use, and more flexible than alternatives.
+Altiscale‚Äôs optimized solution is faster, more reliable, easier to use, and more flexible than alternatives.
 Reference:
 https://www.altiscale.com/hadoop-as-a-service/